kiru/Final/README.md

 ### pokemon.csv

-Each row represents the features of one Pokémon
+In this file, each row represents the features of one Pokémon.

 * pid: Numeric - ID of the Pokémon
 * HP: Numeric - Health points